 The bad bacteria (overgrowths of infection) in the gut pave the way to a leaky gut.

 When our gut becomes leaky, undigested food particles pass through “leaks” in the gut and enter the bloodstream.
-The surface proteins on gluten, for example, can look very similar to the thyroid and cases of “mistaken identity,” known as molecular mimicry, occur.
-(This is true for other body tissues as well—dairy can look like the pancreas, for example.)
+The surface proteins on gluten, for example, can look very similar to the thyroid and cases of “mistaken identity”.
+This is known as molecular mimicry.
+This is true for other body tissues as well.
+Dairy can look like the pancreas, for example.

-So the immune system starts making antibodies for the thyroid because it can’t tell the difference, and the now the thyroid is under attack.
+So the immune system starts making antibodies for the thyroid because it can’t tell the difference.
+And then know, the thyroid is under attack.